tamaraniac/comp-expression/_sources/conditionals_loops.rst

     :feedback_a: Yes.
 Only 28 days in February, but 31 in March.
     :feedback_b: Yes.
 Leap year!
 Now there are 29 days in February.
     :feedback_c: Yes, exactly right.

      How would this program change if you were doing days?

+.. mchoice:: PyIf-error
+    :correct: a
+    :answer_a: Because we try to change the input() into an integer with int(), and you can't change a month name into an integer.
+    :answer_b: Python is broken.
+    :answer_c: It works if you use lower-case characters.
+    :answer_d: Because the variable *number* can only be a number.
+    :feedback_a: Yes. input() returns a string, and int() changes that into a number, if it can.
+    :feedback_b: No, not in this case.
+    :feedback_c: No, characters can't be changed into numbers.
+    :feedback_d: No, the variable *number* can actually hold a string or a number.
+The word doesn't matter.

+    What happens if you type a month name, like 'September'?
+Try it.
+You get an error.
+Why?

 Section 2: Loops
 ::::::::::::::::::::::::::::